-We are offering 10 scholarships, for the sum of £10,000 each, 2 awards per ECA School.
+We are offering 10 scholarships, for the sum of £10,500 each.
 These awards will be tenable for one academic year and will be automatically deducted from your tuition fee with any remaining funds being awarded towards living costs.

 All scholarship award holders are expected to be energetic members of our postgraduate community, and will engage with opportunities to present their work to the wider student and staff body during the period covered by their award.
 We offer our postgraduates a range of training and development opportunities appropriate to their programme of study.

-The scholarships will be awarded to new applicants who have applied for admission to a postgraduate Masters or Masters by Research degree programme of study at the University commencing in September 2021.
+The scholarships will be awarded to new applicants who have applied for admission to a postgraduate taught Masters or Masters by Research degree programme of study at the University commencing in September 2023.